Xaetral/Instruction_List/README.md

 - RET: "RETurn" set the next program address to the last stored address

 Arithmetics and Logic Operations (18):
-- NEG: "NEGation"
+- NEG: "NEGation" (made from other operation)
 - ADD: "ADDition"
 - SUB: "SUBtraction"
 - MUL: "MULtiplication"
 - DIV: "DIVision"
 - MOD: "MODulo"

-- NOT: "bitwise NOT"
+- NOT: "bitwise NOT" (made from other operation)
 - OR: "bitwise OR"
 - NOR: "bitwise NOR"
 - AND: "bitwise AND"